SEO without link building. Is it really possible?

 - Largest contentful paint (LCP).
 This measures how long it takes for the largest element on your page to load.

 - First input delay (FID).
-This measures how long it takes for your page to become interactive.
+This is how long it takes for your page to become interactive.

 - Cumulative layout shift (CLS).
-This measures how much your content shifts as it loads.
+And this one is how much your content shifts as it loads.

 To improve your website’s core web vitals, there are a few things you can do: